Usage

 (character) Optional information to describe the instantiated learner object.

-family.mgcv for a full list of what is available, which goes well beyond exponential family.
+glmandfamily).
+Seefamily.mgcvfor a full list of what is available, which goes well beyond exponential family.
+Note thatquasifamilies actually result in the use of extended quasi-likelihood ifmethodis set to a RE/ML method (McCullagh and Nelder, 1989, 9.6).- select

 (list) Additional arguments to learner$new().